SSD Savoia 1908 FC: A.C. Savoia 1908

 In the summer 2010 the club was refounded as A.S.D.
-Calcio Savoia and restarts from Promozione: in this season 2010–11 it was promoted to Eccellenza Campania and became the current denomination.
-Also in the next season it was promoted, now to Serie D. In the season 2013–14 it was promoted to Lega Pro as Serie D/I winners.
+Calcio Savoia and restarted from Promozione: in this season 2010–11 it was promoted to Eccellenza Campania and became the current denomination.
+Also in the next season it was promoted, to Serie D. In the season 2013–14 it was promoted to Lega Pro as Serie D/I winners.
 The next season they were relegated back down to Serie D.

 In the season 2017–2018 it was promoted to Serie D as Eccellenza Campania winners.
 In the summer of 2018 the club was renamed U.S. Savoia 1908.

 The club moved back to Eccellenza in 2021 after swapping their football title with Giugliano.

 In November 2022 the club was acquired by a consortium headed by Emanuele Filiberto of Savoy, Prince of Venice, who was appointed as the new chairman.